michaelcamilleri/michaelcamilleri/README.md

 ## Interests

-When not at a keyboard: food, wine, travel, wrangling a French bulldog named Gaston, and taking [photos](https://500px.com/MichaelCamilleri).
+When not at a keyboard: food, wine, travel, wrangling a French bulldog named Gaston, and [photography](https://500px.com/MichaelCamilleri).

 ## Let's Connect